KangLin/RabbitRemoteControl/docs/Compile/Windows.md

         cd vcpkg
         vcpkg install pcapplusplus

+- When PcapPlusPlus is compiled from source, the CMake parameter needs to be specified to compile this project:

+      -DPcapPlusPlus_DIR=[PcapPlusPlus install path]/lib/cmake/pcapplusplus

 ### Compile this project

 - Project location: [https://github.com/KangLin/RabbitRemoteControl](https://github.com/KangLin/RabbitRemoteControl)
 - Download the source code:

       git clone https://github.com/KangLin/RabbitRemoteControl.git

 - The CMake parameters:
+  + QT_ROOT: Qt install root
+  + Qt6_DIR or Qt5_DIR: Is same QT_ROOT
   + RabbitCommon_ROOT: RabbitCommon source-code location
   + BUILD_CLIENT: Compile client. the default is ON
   + BUILD_SERVICE: Compile service. the default dependency is whether there is a QtService